sunnah-com/website/README.md

 ## Launching the Dev Container

-Launching the dev container is composed of two simple commands.
-First, building the image, then running it.
+Launching the dev container is composed of a simple `docker-compose` command:

-In order to build the image, run the following command in the same directory as the Dockerfile:
+Run the following command in the same directory as the Dockerfile:

-`docker build -t {username}/{imagename} .`

-Once the docker image builds, run it by doing the following:

-`docker run -d -p 80:80 {username}/{imagename}`
+`docker-compose up --build`

-If you've used the ports above, you should be able to access the webserver using port 80 on the container's host.
+You should then be able to access the webserver using port 80 on the container's host.

 Use [Visual Studio Code](https://code.visualstudio.com/) with [Remote Containers](https://code.visualstudio.com/docs/remote/containers) extensions to attach to running instance and try out changes rapidly.

-Use [php cs fixer](https://marketplace.visualstudio.com/items?itemName=makao.phpcsfixer) extension for formatting code
+Use the [php cs fixer](https://marketplace.visualstudio.com/items?itemName=makao.phpcsfixer) extension for formatting code.